Christmas in Seoul | The 15 Best Festive Things to Do for the Holidays [UPDATED 2022]

 - where to find Christmas festivals in Seoul

-- the best lighting festivals to attend on a day trip from Seoul, and how to get there
+- the best lighting festivals to attend on a day trip from Seoul

 - 2 How to Celebrate Christmas in Seoul

-- 5 Where to eat Christmas Dinner in Seoul
+- 7 Where to find Christmas Food in Seoul

 That’s not to say you can’t enjoy Christmas in Seoul, just that it might be slightly different than what you’re used to at home.